Facepunch provides some ready-to-use first-person weapons for you!

 You can trigger these parameters in (mostly) any order, at (mostly) the pace that you want.

-Because the toolgun is not a "conventional" weapon, it needs to be able to "fire" without that actually be an attack.
-So there's a trigger_press
+Because the toolgun is not a "conventional" weapon, it needs to be able to "fire" without that actually being an attack.
+So there's trigger_press

 Most weapons will send Tags back to the game in order to inform the code that some things need to happen (for example, changing bodygroups).